 John Henry Irons is a weapons designer with the US military.
 When opportunistic co-worker Nathaniel Burke uses a new sonic weapon on an untested setting, it backfires and causes a building to collapse, leaving Irons’s assistant ‘Sparky’ Sparks paralysed from the waist down.
 Burke is court-martialled.
 Disillusioned, Irons quits the military and returns home to L.A. where he gets a job in a steel mill.
 There he encounters street gangs using the hi-tech weapons he designed, which have been sold by Burke on the black market.
 With Sparky’s help, Irons designs a masked costume of steel armour, custom-built weapons and a motorcycle and sets out to stop Burke and the thugs.

 Steel is based on a DC Comics comic-book.
 Steel first appeared in The Death of Superman saga in 1994 as one of the impostors trying to fill Superman’s shoes.
 This is the time when DC were trying to broaden their ethnic appeal and Steel became a regular title.
 However, the Steel comic-book only met with mixed success and the comic-book was retired in 1998.
 Steel continues to make appearances in the DC universe (where his powers have wildly changed from merely a suit of armour to a hit-tech suit and even steel that was fused to his body).
 He joined the Justice League and later had the suit of armour was inherited by his niece Natasha.
-He has appeared on screen in episodes of Superman (1996-2000) and Justice League/Justice League Unlimited (2001-5) and cameos in the animated films Justice League: Gods and Monsters (2015) and Justice League: Throne of Atlantis (2015).
+He has appeared on screen in episodes of Superman (1996-2000) and Justice League/Justice League Unlimited (2001-5) and cameos in the animated films Justice League: Gods and Monsters (2015) and Justice League: Throne of Atlantis (2015), while his part in The Death of Superman saga wa adapted in Reign of the Supermen (2019).

 This film adaptation of Steel began as an accompanying spinoff of a planned film version of The Death of Superman, which never went ahead.
 The film was then mounted as a standlone project featuring NBA basketball superstar Shaquille O’Neal.
 Unfortunately at about the time Steel was being made, Shaq’s first starring role, the genii fantasy Kazaam (1996), came out and turned out to be a critical and audience flop that was pilloried to high heaven and back.
 Perhaps owing to Kazaam‘s flop, Steel was shelved for some time before being given only a minimal release and attracting the same sort of bad reviews from the few who saw it as Kazaam had done.